top of page

 Frequently Asked Questions

-Below are a few of the questions that frequently come up when getting started in beekeeping or when purchasing our hives.
-If you have any additional questions please contact us for more information.
+Here are some common questions that often arise when starting in beekeeping or purchasing our hives.
+If you have any further inquiries, please feel free to Contact Us for more information.

 Q: What kind of sealer do you recommend on the hives?